Journey to the Centre of the Earth (album): Reception

+The album received a mostly positive reception from critics.
+Derek Jewell of The Sunday Times missed the concert, but thought on record the music "comes over magnificently ... a striking work which only occasionally lapses into pretentiousness".
+New Musical Express reporter Tony Tyler attended the show and noted its strength in melody and organisation and overall "worked very well" with "no embarrassing excesses".
+Chris Welch of Melody Maker thought the album "might be described as 'lightweight' or of 'little consequence.'
+But as far as popular music is concerned, Rick's composition for choir, orchestra and group is entertaining, fresh and disarmingly unpretentious."
+He continued: "This could be a score for a Hollywood musical – tuneful, but with epic overtones."
+Welch predicted the album would mark a new phase in Wakeman's career, "when he will be appreciated as much for his writing as his flair and proficiency as a keyboard virtuoso."
 The album received some negative reaction upon its release, with music critics having described the record as a "classical pastiche...genuinely appalling" and "brutal synthesiser overkill".
 Journey however, was well received by others.
-A journalist for The Sunday Times missed the Royal Festival Hall concert, but thought on record the music "comes over magnificently ... a striking work which only occasionally lapses into pretentiousness".
-Music journalist Chris Welch of Melody Maker thought the album was "entertaining, fresh and disalarmingly unpretentious ...
-This could be a score for a Hollywood musical – tuneful, but with epic overtones".
-Welch noted Wakeman's "familiarity of the story" and his "close observance to detail engenders a warmth to the work, which made it a resounding success as a concert performance".
 In a retrospective review, Mike DeGange of Allmusic called the album "one of progressive rock's crowning achievements" and noted "interesting conglomerations of orchestral and synthesized music".